stelzinga/MF/Management_Framework.md

 - Business Functions
 - Tools

-These deliverables each have a dedicated section (with Tools having been discussed earlier).
+These deliverables each have a dedicated section (with Tools having been discussed earlier in this note).
 ________________________________________
 ## Planning
 Planning establishes *what is to be done, where, when and why* and also *how*.
-Within Operations, Planning broadly structures the required Processes to yield the expected Services.
+Within Operations, Planning broadly structures the required Processes to yield the expected Results using available Capital and Resources.
 It is one of the most holistic Functions within Management and it is forward looking In its approach.

 This Management Function defines why the Venture exists and which Services need to be delivered now and in the future, in which location and for which Clients as well as how this needs to be achieved.